harvard-vpal/bridge-adaptivity/README.md

 ### Deployment

 Deployment is based on the `Docker` containers.
-There are two config files `docker-compose_local.yml` and `docker-compose.yml` for local and production deployments respectively.
+There are three config files `docker-compose_local.yml`, `docker-compose-stage.yml` and `docker-compose.yml` for local , stage and production deployments respectively.

 Docker and Docker Compose are required to be installed before start the deploying.